LionelDraghi/smk/tests/mysite/docs/cmd_line.md

    -e   | --explain         : explain why each target is made -n   | --dry-run         : print the commands that would be
-                              executed, but do not execute them -sa  | --shows-all-files : prevent -ls and -rl from ignoring system files
+                              executed, but do not execute them -sa  | --show-all-files : prevent -ls and -rl from ignoring system files
    -i   | --ignore-errors   : ignore all errors in commands
                               executed to remake files